-- The degree is in the process of gaining, but has not yet obtained, accreditation from the Royal Institution of Chartered Surveyors (RICS) and the Chartered Institute of Building CIOB.
+- The degree has gained accreditation from the CIOB and is in the process of gaining, but has not yet obtained, accreditation from the Royal Institution of Chartered Surveyors (RICS).
 This course is subject to renewal approval by DfE.

 - The programme is distinctive in that it is one of the few Building Information Modelling MScs that focuses on Project Management within the UK and Ireland.
 Furthermore, the programme is delivered by a mixture of research orientated academics and industry professionals, all of whom work within the remit of project management and/or building information modelling.

-With the development of Building Information Modelling (BIM) within the Built Environment, its use is fast becoming the norm.
+The use of Building Information Modelling (BIM) within the Built Environment is fast becoming the norm.
 This programme provides both new and experienced project managers with the necessary skills in BIM, to effectively coordinate and deliver construction projects.

 Course Details The programme is delivered over a 1 day per-week basis for part time students (Monday for first year, Friday for second year).
 Nine modules (including Dissertation) totalling 180 CATS points are included for delivery, with no optional modules available.